 OBGY-1007: OBGyn Research Elective (4th Year UVM Students Only).
 Medical students seeking a brief introduction into women’s health research or begin a limited (less or equal to two months) research experience should complete the Interest Form found in the Course Catalog on Oasis and return to Sara Tourville.

 Summer research projects.
 Students will participate in a project that consists of a 7-week commitment and at least 40 hours per week.
 The project will begin after May 30 and go until August.
 They will work closely with a member of our department in an element of an ongoing project or, if appropriate, pursue an independent project.
 They will be expected to attend laboratory meetings, research seminars, and special lectures.
 They will be expected to contribute towards the completion of an abstract that will be submitted to a local, regional, national, or international meeting.
-Applications for Summer Research Projects are due January 10th prior to the summer the project is to be pursued.
+Applications for Summer Research Projects are due no later than January 15th prior to the summer the project is to be pursued.
 Applicants looking for support by LCOM and CVRI should coordinate this through the proper channels.

 Medical Students may be considered for a commitment of less than one year (minimum 2 months) for these opportunities.

 Simulation Center Internship.
 Students seeking a limited project in educational research in the simulation center should apply for a Simulation center internship at least 6 months before the requested start date with Dr. Cate Nicholas.

 If, after careful consideration of this information and review of the list of potential mentors, there are remaining questions, potential students may direct inquiries to Elizabeth Bonney, M.D., M.P.H.

 Interested students are STRONGLY encouraged to click here to see the list of OB/GYN Faculty Interests.

 Applications will be reviewed by the committee in January or July and students should expect to hear if they are accepted by February 1st or August 1st, depending on the program.